Hypertonic Pelvic Floor Exercises: Why You Need Them

 I have done countless pelvic floor exercises and always choose ones that utilize eccentric and concentric contractions.
 Since a woman’s pelvic floor has fourteen muscles, it is essential to do several different exercises to train the muscles in all planes of motion.

 Get into a deep squat behind the stability ball.
-Stay on your toes and balls of the feet.
+Stay on your toes and balls of your feet.
 Wrap around the ball, pressing your pubic bone into the ball to stretch and open up the pelvic floor, thighs, hips, and lower back.
 Roll forward and back, keeping your pubic bone pressed into the ball.

 Exercise 2: Knee to Chest

 Lie on your back on a mat.
 Bend one knee and place your foot on the ground.
-The other leg is rested on the stability ball.
+The other leg is resting on the stability ball.
 Tilt your pubic bone toward your spine to gently lift your glutes off the mat and go into a pelvic tilt.

 The leg on the ball will bend, and you will roll the ball toward your shoulder.
 The knee will drop towards the floor, and you will roll to the outside of the foot on the ball.
 Return to the starting position and repeat.
 Then repeat on the other side.